 As diverse as its people are, so is Nigeria’s geographical location.
 With a landmass spanning over 923,768 square kilometres (356,669 square miles) the country is wide and varied.
 Within it are tropical rain forests, highlands, islands and deserts, each one rich with diverse flora and fauna.
 Here are the national parks and nature reserves that have been carved out of Nigeria’s various regions, all of them a delight to the senses.

-Straddling northern Oyo and Kwara is the Old Oyo National Park, with a total land mass of 2512 square kilometres (970 square miles).
-With its abundant expansion, the park not only has a diverse range of wildlife – which includes elephants, buffaloes and a wide variety of birds – it also has a rich cultural and historical background emanating from the Old Oyo Empire.
-Hotels in Ibadan near the park include the Carlton Gate Hotel, the Owu Crown Hotel, and the SDM Tavern Hotel.
+Straddling northern Oyo and Kwara is the Old Oyo National Park with a total land mass of 2,512 square kilometres (970 square miles).
+With this abundant landmass the park not only has a diverse range of wildlife, which includes elephants, buffalo and a wide variety of birds, it also has a rich cultural and historical background emanating from the Old Oyo Empire.
+Hotels near the park include Carlton Gate Hotel, Ibadan; Owu Crown Hotel, Ibadan; and SDM Tavern Hotel, Ibadan.

 Kainji Lake National Park

 Kainji Lake National Park, located between the states of Niger and Kwara, was established in 1976 and has an inselberg landscape with wide plains in between.
 Some of the rivers within the park include Oli Menei, Doro and Manyara.
 Some of the animals to be found here are monkeys, lions, pythons, the Nile crocodile, leopards, and hyenas.
 The park also has a wide variety of birds that are a delight for ornithologists and bird watchers.